ElizabethBerenzon/cyberservice-management-system/README.md

 * Centralized Database.
 * The system supports both one-time services and monthly subscriptions.
 --

 System Objectives
+--
 For the Service Provider:
-• Streamlining and managing work processes.
+* Streamlining and managing work processes.
-• Command and control over services and employees.
+* Command and control over services and employees.
-• Centralizing business information in one place.
+* Centralizing business information in one place.
-• Improving service quality for the customer.
+* Improving service quality for the customer.
-• Increasing revenue through ordering processes and subscription tracks.
+* Increasing revenue through ordering processes and subscription tracks.
-• Optimal utilization of resources.
+* Optimal utilization of resources.
 For the Customer:
 --
-• Convenient ordering of cyber services.
+* Convenient ordering of cyber services.
-• Full transparency in the treatment process.
+* Full transparency in the treatment process.
-• Access to a Personal Area (Customer File) including: service history, reports, status, and payments.
+* Access to a Personal Area (Customer File) including: service history, reports, status, and payments.
-• Receiving professional service in an organized and accessible manner.
+*  Receiving professional service in an organized and accessible manner.

 List of Actors for Use Cases (UC)
 --
-• Customer.
+* Customer
-• Customer Service Representative.
+* Customer Service Representative.
-• Cyber Consultant.
+* Cyber Consultant.
-• Consultant Team Manager.
+* Consultant Team Manager.
-• Finance Manager.
+* Finance Manager.
-• System Administrator.
+* System Administrator.
-• Payment System.
+* Payment System.
-• Notification System.
+* Notification System.
-• Report Generation System.
+* Report Generation System.
-• Database.
+*  Database.